The Man Race

 Through out the list, we could recognize kings by the name of places, cities or kingdoms that were named after them.
 The first of the line, King Vararaja was apparently the founder of the first kingdom of Southeast Asia, if not the first of the world.
 Kuru Ksetra (the Kuru Kingdom) was known in Indian tradition to be the center of humanity along the spreading of the Man Culture.
-Also known as Varadhana or Vara Kingdom, its location could be verified to be at first centered at Yunnan but later extended itself into China (Nagadvipa: The Hiong-Wang Kingdom: Lin-Yi or the Jungle Kingdom).
-According to the Mnong's story, the rocky mountainous top were soon explored and inhabited by the flood survivors (Prehistory: The Dispersion: The Mnong's journey toward the mountaintop).
+Also known as Varadhana or the Brave Kingdom, its location could be verified to be at first centered at Yunnan but later extended itself into China (Nagadvipa: The Hiong-Wang Kingdom: Lin-Yi or the Jungle Kingdom).
+According to the Mnong' s story, the rocky mountainous top were soon explored and inhabited by the flood survivors (Prehistory: The Dispersion: The Mnong' s journey toward the mountaintop).
 Known later as the Tian-Shan range, the high ground of mount Himalayas' footstep appeared to be the safe heaven for the flood survivors to explore.
-Indication would show that king Viroja extended the Man Culture westward while his son Kalyana established his legacy at Kalyani.
+Indication would show that king Viroja extended the Man Culture westward while his son Kalyana established his legacy at Kalyani that was still located at the east.
 The names of the next descendants were less recognizable as the name of local places, which led us to believe that they were already settling outside of Southeast Asia:

 The son of Mandhatu was named Varamandhatu.
 The son of Varamandhatu was named Cetiya.
 The son of Cetiya was named Mucalin.
 The son of Mucalin was named Mahamucalin.
 The son of Mahamucalin was named Mucalinda.
 The son of Mucalinda was named Sagura.
 The son of Sagura was named Saradeva.
 The son of Saradeva was named Rata.
 The son of Rata was named Bhattiraco.
 The son of Bhattiraco was named Ruciya or Suruciya.
 The son of Suruciya was named Panada.
 The son of Panada was named Mahapanada.
 The son of Mahapanada was named Pattapa.
 The son of Pattapa was named Mahapattapa.
 The son of Mahpattapa was named Suddasana.
 The son of Suddasana was named Mahasuddasana.